ali-zahedi/az-iranian-bank-gateways/README.md

 import logging
-from django.urls import reverse from django.shortcuts import render from azbankgateways import bankfactories, models as bank_models, default_settings as settings from azbankgateways.exceptions import AZBankGatewaysException
+from django.urls import reverse from django.shortcuts import render from azbank import bankfactories, models as bank_models, default_settings as settings from azbank.exceptions import azbankException

 def go_to_gateway_view(request):